Brooks Camp Visitor Center

 Books, cards, posters, and videos are just some of the items available at the Alaska Geographic Association Bookstore.

-Backcountry Planners and bear resistant food canisters (no charge) are also available for those challenging Katmai's trackless backcountry.
+Backcountry planners and bear resistant food canisters (no charge) are also available for those exploring Katmai's trackless backcountry.

 King Salmon Visitor Center

-Open All Year 8 am to 5 pm
+Open daily year-round from 8 am to 5 pm

 Next to the airport terminal in King Salmon